Reworked

 Orastrum porosuturalis (Bukry, 1969) Farhan et al., 1994

-The segments exhibit whitish-grey interference colours, while the wall shows a white interference colour and has a beaded appearance.
+The crystalline blocks exhibit whitish-grey interference colours, while the wall shows a white interference colour and has a beaded appearance.

-Asapholithos porosuturalis is similar to Asapholithos clarusora, but it differs by lacking pores along the sutures and by having a wall with a beaded appearance.
+Asapholithos porosuturalis is similar to Asapholithos clarusora, but it differs by lacking pores along the sutures.

 Bukry, D. 1969.
 Upper Cretaceous coccoliths from Texas and Europe.
 University of Kansas Paleontological Contributions, Articles 51 (Protista 2): 1-79.